cypress-io/cypress-documentation/source/guides/testing-strategies/aws-cognito.md

 ```
 ## Custom Command for Amazon Cognito Authentication

-Next, we'll write a command to perform a programmatic login into [Amazon Cognito][cognito] and set items in localStorage with the authenticated users details, which we will use in our application code to verify we are authenticated under test.
+Next, we'll write a command to perform a programmatic login into {% url "Amazon Cognito" https://aws.amazon.com/cognito %} and set items in localStorage with the authenticated users details, which we will use in our application code to verify we are authenticated under test.

 In this `loginByCognitoApi` command, we call `Auth.signIn`, then use that response to set the items inside of localStorage for the UI to know that our user is logged into the application.